phalpern/WG21-halpern/vector-execution-models.md

-larger step into smaller steps follows the syntactic and semantic structure of the language such that, e.g., a compound statement is decomposed into a series of (nested) statements and an `if` statement is decomposed into a conditional expression, a statement to be executed in the **true** case and a statement to be executed in the **false** case.
+larger step into smaller steps follows the syntactic and semantic structure of the language such that, e.g., a compound statement is decomposed into a series of (nested) statements and an `if` statement is decomposed into a conditional expression, a statement to be executed in the **true** case, and a statement to be executed in the **false** case.

 Vector Lanes and Gangs